-The Civil Forum, held parallel to the Arab Summit, held its second meeting in Rabat, Morocco, 17 to 19 February 2006.
+Parallel to the Arab Summit, CIHRS held its 11th Regional Forum of the Human Rights Movement in Rabat, Morocco, 17 to 19 February 2006.
 The Forum is organized by the Cairo Institute for Human Rights Studies, in cooperation with the Moroccan Organization for Human Rights, the Euro Mediterranean Human Rights Network (EMHRN), and the International Federation of Human Rights (IFHR).
 The European Commission providing funding for the event, making available the participation of 50 civil society organizations in 15 Arab countries, in addition to journalists, scholars, and members of parliament.
 The Forum also issued two separate reports regarding the Tunisian and Syrian, Bahraini and Saudi human rights situations.
 And a letter of appreciation and support to the widow of the Tunisian human rights defender Ahmed Othmani, the president of Penal Reform International.

 Lauding the positive developments of the dynamic nature of civil society organizations in the Arab countries, the Forum strongly condemns some Arab governments, particularly the Tunisian, the Syrian and the Bahraini, for tightening the activities of NGOs, Human Rights defenders, democracy advocates and reformists over the last year, which culminated in the Summit on Information in Tunisia, and the G8 Forum for Future, November 2005, in Bahrain, and the Euro Mediterranean Partnership, November 2005, in Barcelona.